Skip to main content

 caution

-The legacy two-valued logic and the corresponding properties that support it will be removed in the December 2024 STS and January 2025 LTS.
-The SQL compatible three-valued logic will be the only option.
+The legacy two-valued logic and the corresponding properties that support it will be removed in the January 2025 STS and January 2026 LTS.
+The SQL compatible three-valued logic will become the only option.

 Update your queries and downstream apps prior to these releases.